 Fred and George banished the bludger back.
 It smashed Crabbe off his broom as the Slytherin team flew down.
-Crabbe bounced twice across the grass, his broom snapped under him like rotten branch, and he rolled to a stop, curling into a ball.
+He bounced twice across the grass, his broom snapping under him like a rotten branch, and he rolled to a stop, curling into a ball.

 Harry slipped his wand out.
 ‘Redeo,’ he murmured.

-Katie gasped.
-Tears sprang up in her eyes.
+Katie gasped, tears springing up in her eyes.
 ‘No, Harry,’ she moaned.
 ‘Don’t try and fix it, take me to Madam Pomfrey.’

 He helped Katie to her feet.